caneparesearch/project_grainboundary/README.md

 ### File: miller_shift.json
 The **miller_shift.json** is a JSON file containing the original data of the surface structure or the grain boundary structure.
 For slab models, miller_shift.json contains the following quantities:
-- final_energy: the calculated DFT total energy of this structure
+- final_energy: the calculated DFT total energy of this structure,
-- gamma: the surface energy in J m<sup>-2</sup>
+- gamma: the surface energy in J m<sup>-2</sup>,
-- work_function: the work function of this slab model if calculated in eV
+- work_function: the work function of this slab model if calculated in eV,
-- ionization_potentail: the ionization potential of the slab model in eV, if calculated
+- ionization_potentail: the ionization potential of the slab model in eV, if calculated,
-- electron_affinity: the electron affinity of the slab model in eV, if calculated
+- electron_affinity: the electron affinity of the slab model in eV, if calculated,
-- is_stochiometric: if the slab model is stochiometric or not
+- is_stochiometric: if the slab model is stochiometric or not,
-- incar_parameters: the VASP, INCAR file used to relax the slab model
+- incar_parameters: the VASP, INCAR file used to relax the slab model,
 - relaxed_structures: the relaxed structure in the format of a JSON dictionary.
-This file can be imported by [pymatgen](https://pymatgen.org)
+This file can be imported by [pymatgen](https://pymatgen.org),
-- formula: the chemical formula of this structure
+- formula: the chemical formula of this structure,
-- bandgap: bandgap in eV of this structure using GGA
+- bandgap: bandgap in eV of this structure using GGA,
-- slab_thickness: thickness of this slab in &Aring;
+- slab_thickness: thickness of this slab in &Aring;.

 For grain boundary models, the **miller_shift.json** file contains the following quantities:
-- final_energy: the calculated DFT total energy of this structure
+- final_energy: the calculated DFT total energy of this structure,
-- sigma: the grain boundary excess energy in J m<sup>-2</sup>
+- sigma: the grain boundary excess energy in J m<sup>-2</sup>,
-- incar_parameters: the VASP, INCAR file used to relax used to relax the grain boundary model.
+- incar_parameters: the VASP, INCAR file used to relax used to relax the grain boundary model,
 - relaxed_structures: the relaxed structure in the format of a JSON dictionary.
-This file can be imported by [pymatgen](https://pymatgen.org)
+This file can be imported by [pymatgen](https://pymatgen.org),
-- formula: chemical formula of this structure
+- formula: chemical formula of this structure,
-- bandgap: bandgap in eV of this structure using GGA
+- bandgap: bandgap in eV of this structure using GGA.